Sqaaakoi/legacy-noptcha-patch-archived/README.md

 Most of the changes are in [background.js](background.js) and all tracking functionality _can_ be disabled by removing the `start()` call near the end of the file.

+# I didn't really make this and instead stole it

 None of the original code in here belongs to me.

 **No warranty or guarantee is provided that this extension will function or be updated.**